WebOfTrustInfo/rwot6-santabarbara/draft-documents/making-dids-invisible-with-petnames.md

 <!-- TODO: Insert search for Ben here -->

-The "local contacts" section shows **petnames** of people she knows, and "Ben Shapiro" is a research colleague of Dr. Nym's.
+The "personal contacts" section shows **petnames** of people she knows, and "Ben Shapiro" is a research colleague of Dr. Nym's.
 The "network contacts" shows **edge names** published by entities Dr. Nym has stored locally as